quinnrdavis/short-link-meteor-react/readme.md

 # Short Link

-This is a link shortening application built on Meteor and React.
+This is a link shortening application built on Meteor and React

 ## Authors